We believe all LGBTQ+ people deserve to be safe, to be their true selves, and to live free from discrimination.

-This public education campaign was launched in 2016 in the midst of anti-trans Initiative 1515 in Washington State.
+This public education campaign was launched as TRANSform Washington in 2016 in the midst of anti-trans Initiative 1515 in Washington State.
 Though this potentially disastrous measure was defeated prior to making it to the ballot box, the work to lift up the stories of trans and gender diverse people is never over, and we will continue this important work alongside our community until all people in the Northwest can live openly and safely.

 Our primary focus areas: